steveseguin/electroncapture/README.md

 Global Hotkeys, such as CTRL+M, are supported.
 CTRL+M will mute the mic, in the most recently opened window.

-Some features, like Screen Sharing, are only supported with OBS.Ninja v17 and newer, along with requiring Elevated Privileges to be enabled in the Electron Capture app.
+Some features, like Screen Sharing, are only supported with VDO.Ninja v17 and newer, along with requiring Elevated Privileges to be enabled in the Electron Capture app.

 ### Audio Output